 On chromosome 17, three SNPs were significantly associated with severe disease.
-The strongest association after multivariable analysis (table 3) was observed with the SNP rs3786054 (p= 2.39×10^{-6} , OR 3.82), located in the C1QBP gene, which encodes the protein gC1qR. gC1qR was originally identified as a high-affinity receptor for C1q [20].
-C1q is the first subcomponent of the C1 complex of the classical pathway of complement activation [21], and gC1qR can activate this pathway [20, 22]. gC1qR may also contribute to the activation of the classical pathway of complement by the surface of activated platelets [23].
-We hypothesise that the risk allele of C1QBP associated with severe A/H1N1 disease is associated with increased complement activation.
+The strongest association after multivariable analysis (Table 2) was observed with the SNP rs3786054 (p=2.39E-6, OR= 3.89), located in the C10BP gene, which encodes the protein gClqR, gClqR was originally identified as a high-affinity receptor for Clq [20].
+Clq is the first subcomponent of the Cl complex of the classical pathway of complement activation [21], and gClqR can activate this pathway [20,22]. gClqR may also contribute to the activation of the classical pathway of complement by the surface of activated platelets [23].
+We hypothesize that the risk allele of CIQBP associated with severe A/H1N1 disease is associated with increased complement activation.
 In addition to C1q, gC1qR is also able to bind several other biologically important plasma ligands, including high-molecular-weight kiningen (HK) and factor XII (FXII), two of the four proteins of the kallikrein/kinin system of contact activation [24].
 Incubation of FXII, prekallikrein, and HK with gC1qR converts prekallikrein to kallikrein, which in turn is required for kinin generation [24].
-In addition to its ability to activate complement, cC1qR can therefore also amplify inflammation by facilitating the assembly of contact activation proteins leading to generation of bradykinin.
+In addition to its ability to activate complement, cC1qR therefore can also amplify inflammation by facilitating the assembly of contact activation proteins leading to generation of bradykinin.

-Another polymorphism associated with severe pneumonia due to A/H1N1 infection, rs8070740, is located in the 3'-untranslated region of the gene RPAIN, which is also known as hRIP (human Rev-interacting protein).
-This gene has been mapped to human chromosome 17p13, and encodes a nucleoporin that is involved in RNA trafficking and localisation [25]. hRIP acts as a cellular cofactor required for the export of HIV RNAs from the nucleus of infected cells to the cytoplasm, a process mediated by the HIV-1 regulatory protein Rev that is essential for HIV-1 replication [26].
-Export of influenza RNAs from the nucleus of infected cells to the cytoplasm is mediated by the influenza-encoded nuclear export protein (NEP), previously named NS2. hRIP also interacts strongly with influenza NEP, and in so doing, hRIP may similarly be a required cellular co-factor for influenza replication [27].
-We hypothesise that the risk allele of hRIP/RPAIN associated with severe A/H1N1 disease is associated with increased influenza replication.
-Interestingly, after adjusting for obesity, diabetes and hypertension, another SNP, rs3744714, was revealed to be significantly associated with the development of severe pneumonia in A/H1N1-infected persons.
+Another polymorphism associated with severe pneumonia due to A/H1N1 infection, rs8070740, is located in the 3'UTR region of the gene RPAIN, which is also known as hRIP (human Rev-interacting protein).
+This gene has been mapped to human chromosome 17p13, and encodes a nucleoporin which is involved in RNA trafficking and localization [25]. hRIP acts as a cellular co-factor required for the export of HIV RNAs from the nucleus of infected cells to the cytoplasm, a process mediated by the HIV-1 regulatory protein Rev that is essential for HIV-1 replication [26].
+Export of influenza RNAs from the nucleus of infected cells to the cytoplasm is mediated by the influenza-encoded nuclear export protein (NEP), previously named NS2. hRIP also strongly interacts with influenza NEP, and in so doing, hRIP may similarly be a required cellular co-factor for influenza replication [27].
+We hypothesize that the risk allele of hRIP/RPAIN associated with severe A/H1N1 disease is associated with increased influenza replication.
+Interestingly, after adjusting for obesity, diabetes and hypertension, another SNP, rs3744714, was revealed to be significantly associated with the development of severe pneumonia in A/H1N1 infected persons.
 This SNP is located in the intronic region of the DEAH (Asp-Glu-Ala-His) box polypeptide 33 (DHX33) gene.
 The DHX33 gene encodes a member of the DEAD box proteins, which are putative RNA helicases, but the function of this particular protein is unknown.
-Notably, C1QBP, RPAIN and DHX33 are located in close proximity to each other on the short arm of chromosome 17, and our results showed strong linkage disequilibrium between the disease-associated SNPs in these genes.
-Our observation of a stronger association of severe A/H1N1 disease with the SNP located within the C1QBP gene than with the SNPs in the RPAIN and DHX33 genes suggests that the C1QBP SNP is driving the association between severe pneumonia and this region of chromosome 17, and that the other two SNPs may be acting as neighbouring markers of the real susceptibility gene polymorphism.
+Of note, C1QBP, RPAIN, and DHX33 are located in close proximity to each other on short arm of chromosome 17, and our results showed strong linkage disequilibrium between the disease-associated SNPs in these genes.
+Our observation of a stronger association of severe A/H1N1 disease with the SNP located within the C1QBP gene than with the SNPs in the RPAIN and DHX33 genes suggests that the C1QBP SNP is driving the association between severe pneumonia and this region of chromosome 17, and that the other two SNPs may be acting as neighboring markers of the real susceptibility gene polymorphism.